 This is the expected selling price based on the value of your current property.
 Make sure you get at least 2 or 3 independent valuations to be certain your property is marketed at the right price.

 Don’t be fooled by a high valuation, this could be the agent acting in their best interest and not yours.
 The high price could put off potential buyers and delay the process greatly.
 Do your research and choose a realistic price, you’ll be able to fund your dream move in no time.

 Do you have any savings or other funds to add to your moving budget?
 This can include the sale of additional assets or other potential income you are expecting to use.

-Be honest with your budget.
+Be honest about your budget.
 If these funds are not currently available, when will they be?
 Can you move without them?
-If you’re relying on another property sale, or inheritance for example, remember this will delay your buying process and could not only affect your budget but your moving costs too.
+If you’re relying on another property sale, or inheritance for example, remember this will delay the process and could not only affect your budget but your moving costs too.

 If you have a previous mortgage or equity release debt to pay off with the sale of your current property include this here.
 Get an accurate statement of your debt and check if there are any fees to pay when clearing this amount.

 Credit cards & loans

 Do you have any previous loans or credit card debt to be paid off?
 Think about your current outgoings, are there any cards, overdrafts and car loans for example that will need to be settled.